-We are absolutely overwhelmed with the positive response to the new Filecoin whitepaper, our upcoming token sale, our video, and the other info we’ve released.
-We’ve been speaking with many of you, collecting feedback, and sharing our excitement.
+We are absolutely overwhelmed with the positive response to the new Filecoin whitepaper (opens new window), our upcoming token sale (opens new window), our video (opens new window), and the other info we've released (opens new window).
+We've been speaking with many of you, collecting feedback, and sharing our excitement.
 Thank you so much for the fantastic words of encouragement and support for the Filecoin Network.
 Getting here has taken a lot of hard work, and we are all very proud of the technology we are creating, the people we are bringing together, and the community we are building.

 We have a few updates for everyone today.

 First and foremost, the response has been huge.
-Thousands of prospective miners have applied to our Early Miner Program.
+Thousands of prospective miners have applied to our Early Miner Program (opens new window).
 And thousands of people and organizations have registered on CoinList for the Filecoin sale.
 We expect this to be a tremendously large project, that will form a remarkably strong community, focused on improving computation and storage world-wide.

 Second, we hear you loud and clear: you want many more details about Filecoin.
 Though it is not fully ready, today we are releasing the first public draft of the Filecoin Primer, a document that describes why Filecoin exists, how the technology works, what the network does, and so on.
 It includes important details about the Filecoin token economics.
 Note that this primer is a draft, and will soon be updated with more:

 Third, many people have asked us for more technical details and a deep dive into the protocol.
 We will soon release more of our research works in progress, a research roadmap, and perhaps we will give some detailed recorded talks about our works.

 Fourth, there is a lot of discussion on the legal work we are doing with the SAFT (opens new window), our token sale, CoinList (opens new window), and so on.
 The Ether Review just published a couple of podcasts we recorded with them.
 Check them out: